 There are many valid and legal reasons one might have to feel the need to download Windows 7.
 For instance, you might be needed to reinstall or recover Windows 7 but not find the original Windows 7 setup DVD, or your netbook doesn’t come with a DVD drive.
 In such cases, downloading Windows 7 should help you out, assuming you have bought a legal and valid key from Microsoft.

 A few days back, we had told you about an option to get the Windows 7 DVD from retail stores or download Windows 7 ISO directly from its servers online.
-Customers can digitally download the Windows 7 installation files from the online store from which they purchased Windows 7 to clean install on blank PC or upgrade existing installed OS.
+In addition, customers can digitally download the Windows 7 installation files from the online store from which they purchased Windows 7 to clean install on a blank PC or upgrade the existing installed OS.

-The previous Windows 7 download links were in “.box” format, which comprised of a starter executable, setup1.box and setup2.box which cannot be burned to DVD disc directly or mount to a virtual DVD-ROM drive.
-The process to create a bootable Windows 7 DVD ISO image was pretty complex and most of you found it tough to get started.
+The previous Windows 7 ISO file download links were in “.box” format, which comprised of a starter executable, setup1.box, and setup2.box, which cannot be burned to a DVD disc directly or mounted to a virtual DVD-ROM drive.
+As a result, the process to create a bootable Windows 7 DVD ISO image was pretty complex, and most of you found it challenging to get started.

-Luckily, Lifehacker has got hold of complete listing of Windows 7 ISO direct download links.
+Luckily, Lifehacker has gotten hold of the complete listing of Windows 7 ISO direct download links.
 You don’t have to try one of those shady Torrent sites now.
-Note that the Windows 7 ISO image is of SP1 build 7601.17514.101119-1850.
+Note that the ISO image is of SP1 build 7601.17514.101119-1850.

-Download Windows 7 Ultimate ISO – Direct Links
+Download Windows 7 SP1 ISO – Directly from Microsoft

 Download Any Windows or Office ISO Using a Free Third-Party Tool